genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/03_gradle-deploy-plugin.md

 }
 ```

-This special piece of Gradle DSL makes the zip file of the distribution available on the class path so it can be
+This special piece of Gradle DSL makes the zip file of the distribution available on the class path so that it can be
 resolved by the deploy plugin.

 ### Target deployments